 We've recognized the Municipal Fish Market as a gateway to The Wharf—an iconic fixture for the District of Columbia and for the entire region that we are preserving and reenergizing for years to come.

 The reimagined Municipal Fish Market includes the restoration of the historic oyster shed, a new market operations building, a new distillery, as well as a new market hall and retail additions that include a market shed and two small market pavilions.
 To reduce congestion, we also added new below-grade parking and a Maine Avenue signaled intersection that improve vehicular access at the site.

 Finally completed, a new Market Plaza, Market Pier, and Market Square enhance the public enjoyment of this one-of-a-kind market experience on the waterfront.

 Introducing one of the best ways to view the city and the easiest mode of transportation to get to destinations on the Potomac and Anacostia rivers: our new water taxi.
 And if you just want to get across the Washington Channel, catch the Wharf Jitney to East Potomac Park for a round of golf or a leisurely stroll.Travel the Waterfront

-Fresh seafood is a given at DC’s Southwest Waterfront.
+Fresh seafood is a given on the waterfront.
 But The Wharf offers more, including a wide selection of distinctive choices for food, drinks, and entertainment while you eat.
 Watch the chefs prepare your meal.
-Listen to live music.
+Listen to music.
 Or just people-watch while you savor the flavors of The Wharf.Explore Restaurants